NazarAlwi/movie-catalogue-jetpack-version/README.md

 # Movie Catalogue Jetpack Version
-This application helps users to explore movie and TV shows
+This application helps users to explore movie and tv shows